dfmolinari/nSlavingEngine-Processing/docs/BoxCollider2D.md

 ### Triggers

 If you don't know what triggers are, they are colliders that don't stop your movement and execute an event when entering/staying/exing it.
-To learn how to customize a trigger's events [click here](BoxCollider2D.md#customizing-a-colliders-trigger-events).
+To learn how to customize a trigger's events **[click here](BoxCollider2D.md#customizing-a-colliders-trigger-events)**.

 ### Method list